Jorgeloch/Jorgeloch/README.md

 ### Hello there 👋

-- 🔭 I’m currently studying Computer Science at the Federal University of Sergipe
+- I’m currently studying Computer Science at the Federal University of Sergipe
-- 🌱 I’m currently learning Noddejs
+- I'm currently working on `SofTeam-org`

 <div align="center">
   <a href="https://github.com/Jorgeloch">